IBM/SalesEnablement-test-repo/docs/VCF/Provisioning.md

 34. Click **Click to Scroll**.

-Additional DNS records to be created in your IBM Cloud VPC for VMware components or the virtual machine (VM) that you want to deploy on VMware Cloud Foundation instance.
+Other DNS records to be created in your IBM Cloud VPC for VMware components or the virtual machine (VM) that you want to deploy on VMware Cloud Foundation instance.
 For more information, see <a href="https://cloud.ibm.com/docs/dns-svcs?topic=dns-svcs-managing-dns-records&interface=ui" target="_blank">Managing DNS records</a>.

 An address prefix that is assigned to the VMware components that are deployed in your selected IBM Cloud VPC zone.
 This prefix helps organize and manage the IP address space for the VMware components within the IBM Cloud VPC zone.
 It is recommended to use a /22 prefix for approximately 120 hosts or a /23 prefix for approximately 60 hosts.
 The value is preset to 10.100.0.0/22.

 The NSX-T uplink address prefix for your selected IBM Cloud VPC zone.
 The value is preset to 192.168.10.0/24.

 The identifier used to define the name of the newly created IBM Cloud VPC.
 The IBM Cloud VPC name has the format <resource name prefix>-<3-character random string>-<vpc name>.
-The default value is vpc.
+The default value is **vpc**.

-Private routes includes those located on-premises, in other VPCs, and advertised through IBM Cloud Transit Gateway.
-Automation will create static routes on NSX Tier 0 gateway to these prefixes using private uplink.
+Private routes include those located on-premises, in other VPCs, and advertised through IBM Cloud Transit Gateway.
+Automation creates static routes on NSX Tier 0 gateway to these prefixes by using the private uplink.
 In the consolidated architecture, the routes are created on management Tier 0 gateway.
 In the standard architecture, the routes are created on management and workload Tier 0 gateways.

 ![](_attachments/customerPrivateRoutes.png)

 35. Click **Click to Scroll**.
 36. Click **Network interface optional settings** to expand the section.

-Public routes define the prefixes routed to the Internet and typically default route (0.0.0.0/0) is used here, but this can be customized if needed.
+Public routes define the prefixes that are routed to the internet and typically the default route (0.0.0.0/0) is used, but this can be customized if needed.
 In the consolidated architecture, the routes are created on the management Tier 0 gateway.
 In the standard architecture, the routes are created on the management and workload Tier 0 gateways.

-37. Click **Click to Scroll**.
+1. Click **Click to Scroll**.
-38. Click the **Jump server** toggle button.
+2. Click the **Jump server** toggle button.

 A Windows VM can be created in the IBM Cloud VPC.
 This Windows Server is configured with a public floating IP address to access the IBM Cloud VPC internal network.
 For security considerations, the Windows VM is not created by default.

-An IBM Cloud Access Group in IBM Cloud Identity and Access Management (IAM) can be created with an access policy for granting access to the resources deployed in the resource group specified earlier.
+An IBM Cloud Access Group in IBM Cloud Identity and Access Management (IAM) can be created with a policy for granting access to the resources deployed in the resource group specified earlier.
 For more information about IBM Cloud Access Group, see <a href="https://cloud.ibm.com/docs/account?topic=account-access-getstarted" target="_blank">Assigning access to resources by using access groups</a>.

 39. Click the **Observability** toggle button.

 For VMware Cloud Foundation deployment, a new IBM Log Analysis instance with a 7-day pricing plan for viewing the logs of VMware Cloud Foundation deployment can be deployed.
-Alternatively, an existing instance could also be used by add the instance ingestion key.
+Alternatively, an existing instance might be used by adding the instance ingestion key.
 By default, the IBM Log Analysis service is not ordered.
 For more information about IBM Log Analysis and its pricing plans, see <a href="https://cloud.ibm.com/docs/log-analysis?topic=log-analysis-getting-started" target="_blank">Getting started with IBM Log Analysis</a> and <a href="https://cloud.ibm.com/docs/log-analysis?topic=log-analysis-service_plans" target="_blank">Service plans</a>.

 40. Click the **license agreement** checkbox.
 41. Click **Create**.

 That concludes the process for provisioning a new VCF instance on IBM Cloud VPC.
-At this point the automation will run and all the IBM Cloud VPC resources will be deployed and the VCF software installed.
+The automation runs, all the IBM Cloud VPC resources are deployed, and the VCF software is installed.

-Proceed to the next module of this demonstration script to learn how to manage a VCF instance using the IBM Cloud Portal.
+Proceed to the next module of this demonstration script to learn how to manage a VCF instance by using the IBM Cloud Portal.